How to Get More Google Reviews: 15 Practical Strategies

 Strategy 4: Include a Review Link in Email Signatures

 Every email your team sends is a touchpoint.
-Add a simple line to your email signature: "Enjoyed working with us?
-Leave us a Google review [link]."
-This is a passive strategy that compounds over time.
-If your team sends 50 emails per day, that is 50 daily impressions without any extra effort.
+Add a simple line to your email signature: "Worked with us recently?
+Share your honest feedback on Google [link]."
+This is a passive strategy that compounds over time without adding a new manual step.

 Strategy 5: Follow Up Post-Purchase or Post-Service via Email

-Send a dedicated review request email 24-48 hours after the service or purchase.
-This timing is deliberate — it is close enough that the experience is fresh, but far enough that they have had time to form an opinion.
+Send a dedicated review request email soon after the service or purchase, while the experience is still fresh.
 Subject line: "How was your experience, [Name]?"
-Body: Keep it to 3-4 sentences.
+Body: keep it concise.
 Thank them, ask how it went, and include a clear button linking to your Google review page.
 Avoid burying the review link in a long newsletter — make it the single focus of the email.

 Automate Your Review Collection